• Skip to primary navigation

 Place them in bowls at the table so everyone can pick and choose their favorite!
 Ours is the Mint chocolate chip.

-WITH CHOCOLATE SPRINKLES: Another party favorite is to coat them with melted butter (or coconut butter) and add chocolate sprinkles on top!
+Chocolate Chips or Sprinkles: Another party favorite is to coat them with melted butter (or coconut butter) and add chocolate sprinkles on top!

-Storage
+Storage Instructions

-Best to enjoy these fresh from the oven.
+• It is best to enjoy these fresh from the oven.

-Store these gluten-free baked doughnuts in an airtight container for a few days at room temperature.
+• Store these gluten-free baked doughnuts in an airtight container for a few days at room temperature.

-Although optional, you can quickly warm them up for a few seconds in the microwave before eating.
+• Although optional, you can quickly warm them up for a few seconds in the microwave before eating.

-• Almond Flour Chocolate Cake (Low carb, Gluten-free)
+Almond Flour Chocolate Cake (Low Carb, Gluten-free)

 Don't forget to subscribe to my Monthly Newsletter!